Estuarine Essential Fish Habitats

 About this Project

 A major focus of the CSSC is assessing estuarine essential fish habitats and the vital role they play in sustaining marine populations.
-Over the last decade, studies have included examining the effects of seagrass fragmentation on estuarine nekton, the impact of tidal inlets to fisheries, evaluating oyster reef as essential fish habitat, and assessing Black Drum population dynamics.
+Over the last decade, studies have included examining the effects of seagrass fragmentation on estuarine nekton, the impact of tidal inlets to fisheries, evaluating oyster reef as essential fish habitat, assessing Black Drum population dynamics, and assessing estuarine ecosystems to explore opportunities for mitigation and restoration.
 To test our essential fish habitat hypotheses we often focus on estuarine-dependent sportfish as model species.
-Currently, our inshore work focuses on Cedar Bayou (see project page), and the movement and habitat use of several sportfish (Red Drum, Spotted Seatrout, and Black Drum) as part of the TEXAAN project.
+Currently, our inshore work focuses on Matagorda Bay, the Colorado River Delta, the Aransas Pass inlet, and the movement and habitat use of several sportfish (Red Drum, Spotted Seatrout, Tarpon, Black Drum) as part of the TEXAAN and other projects.